Rhode Island Airport

 Irritable Boston Syndrome

-Millions of New Englanders suffer every year by flying through Boston, leading to a chronic condition known as I.B.O.S.
+Millions of New Englanders suffer every year by flying through Boston, leading to a chronic condition we're calling I.B.O.S.
 (Irritable Boston Syndrome).
-But you can avoid the BS of BOS.
-Just fly through Rhode Island to get things moving.
+Parodying typical pharmaceutical ads, we showed how to avoid getting backed up at BOS.
+Just fly through Rhode Island and get things moving.
 Fast.

 Back of a Rhode Island bus with a red advertisement about I.B.O.S. and symptoms, featuring a woman appearing sick while driving.